HL7/fhir-medmorph/input/pagecontent/provisioning.md

 The actions are machine processable and are extensible.
 As new use cases are instantiated using the MedMorph Reference Architecture new actions may be added.
 For example, if the report needs to be signed, an action called add-digital-signature action can be defined and added to Step 2e.
 Similarly, new steps could also be introduced as needed.

 The next section outlines specific requirements for the creation and consumption of the MedMorph Knowledge Artifacts.

 #### Creating Knowledge Artifacts
-PHA or Research Organizations are the actors who create or produce Knowledge Artifacts.
+PHAs or Research Organizations are the actors who create or produce Knowledge Artifacts.

 * Knowledge Artifact producers SHALL represent Knowledge Artifacts using PlanDefinition Resource.